FlyBase/flybase-controlled-vocabulary/README.md

 This repository is a home for the development and release of a number of controlled vocabularies and ontologies developed and used by FlyBase, including the Drosophila phenotype ontology.

-__To note:__ The code for these ontologies is for now still hosted [here](https://sourceforge.net/p/fbcv/code-0/HEAD/tree/).
-The trackers [here](https://sourceforge.net/p/fbcv/tickets/) are not in use anymore.
+__To note:__ The code for these ontologies is for now still hosted in SourceForge [here](https://sourceforge.net/p/fbcv/code-0/HEAD/tree/).
+The SF trackers [here](https://sourceforge.net/p/fbcv/tickets/) are not in use anymore, though.
 Please submit new tickets [here](https://github.com/mmc46/flybase-controlled-vocabulary/issues).

 These ontologies and CVs have historically been released as a single file (flybase_controlled_vocabulary.obo).
 This file makes little sense as a single ontology,  so, while we will continue to release this combined file for legacy support purposes, this site aims to provide access to separate files for the various underlying ontologies.